 MEMBERSHIPS OF SCIENTIFIC SOCIETIES & SERVICE

-- IEEE & SPIE (Intnl.
+- IEEE Senior Member & SPIE Member (Intnl.
 Society for Optical Eng.)

-- Refereeing papers for Biomedical Optics Express, Sensors (MDPI), IEEE Electron Devices Letters, SpringerPlus, IEEE-TGRS.
+- Refereeing papers for OSA Optics Letters & Biomedical Optics Express, Sensors (MDPI), IEEE Electron Devices Letters, Photonics Technology Letters, JSSC, and JSTQE, Elsevier Integration (VLSI), SpringerPlus, IEEE-TGRS, Journal of Physics D (Applied Physics), IEEE TNS (Transactions on Nuclear Science).
 Formerly: IJSS (Intnl.
 Journal of System Science), EURASIP JASP (Journal on Applied Signal Processing).

 - Project Evaluator (4×) & Reviewer (>10×) for the European Commission, Humanitarian Demining R&D